mike-milewski/HuntersOfVice/README.md

-A 3D RPG game in the making with Unity3D.
+An RPG game in the making with Unity3D.